Barbosa-Felipe/Barbosa-Felipe/README.md

 - 🔮 I use  ```.JavaScript```, ```.React```,``` .HTML5```, ```.CSS3```
 - 🌱 I’m currently learning ```.C```
 - 💬 Talk to me about games, series and food 🥘
-- ⚡ My native language is Portuguese, but i can speak English
+- ⚡ My native language is Portuguese, but i can work with English

 ##